ploigos-reference-apps/reference-quarkus-mvn-cloud-resources_jenkins_workflow-minimal/README.md

 # reference-quarkus-mvn-cloud-resources (Jenkins) (Workflow: Minimal)
-The cloud resources for the [reference-quarkus-mvn_jenkins_workflow-minimal](http://gitea.tssc.rht-set.com/ploigos-reference-applications/reference-quarkus-mvn_jenkins_workflow-minimal) application.
+The cloud resources for the [reference-quarkus-mvn](https://github.com/ploigos-reference-apps/reference-quarkus-mvn) application when using Jenkins and the Minimal workflow.

 ## Install